PedroCardouzo/XML_Analyzer/Readme.md

 # extracts from file using template
 extract from <source_file> using <template_file> to <output_file>
 :: <source_file> <template_file> <output_file>  # shortcut for the above
-# example: extract from in.xml using templ.xml to out.xml
+# example: extract from in.xml using templ1 to out.xml
 ------------------ in.xml ------------------
 <root>
     <b>